Making guitars is a sensual experience and a war.

 I was born in Syria and have also lived in France and in the US.
 I have lived long enough in each of these countries for the different cultures to be part of me and for me to be, in a way, from nowhere.

-At a very young age, I was introduced to music and to the amazing world of making things by hand.
-I studied art and science and even made a guitar before guitar making became my obvious road to follow.
+I was introduced very young to music and to the amazing world of making things by hand.
+I learned several crafts; I studied arts and science; I even made a guitar before guitar making became the obvious road to follow.

 I was listening to a recording of an early guitar.
 The player hit a note and in that single note, as it developed and expanded, it seemed there was a whole world.
 This is what I aim for, that feeling of substance and of place, almost palpable.
 I hope I can instill that in the guitars I make so that the player can feel and create their own world.

 I voice every guitar with extreme care.
 I strive to make guitars that are highly responsive with a full balanced sound and a wide dynamic range.
-I build for rich overtones while keeping great note separation and clarity.
+If playing my guitar makes you taste marshmallows or some other wonderful sensory experience, then I have achieved my goal.

 PRICING AND ORDERING